perfectbeeing/perfectbeeing.github.io/README.md

 awake();
 //trace( miles/texas);

-#The resulting simulation can be found by touching the link below.
+#The most recent simulation can be found by touching the link below.

-<a href="http://perfectbeeing.github.io">Perfect Beeing : A Sim Story </a>
+<a href="https://perfectbeeing.neocities.org/">Perfect Beeing : A Sim Story </a>

 #What the Critics Said